spences10/scottspence.com/copy/about.md

 **Random But Memorable**

-From the makers od 1Password for security advice and a round-up of the latest security news.
+From the makers of 1Password for security advice and a round-up of the latest security news.

 <Deezer